 It is not overstating the case to say this whisky would not have seen the light of day without Ty and Amanda.

 This is the only time Nonesuch has not produced its own wash and, due to the sad loss of Ty and the subsequent closure of Double Head, this particular whisky will not ever be reproduced.

 So, back to the question "what would we call this whisky style in Australia?"

 Single refers to whisky from a single distillery and Grain refers to the use of a mix of cereal grains.

-We have distilled this whisky in a traditional batch process in our bespoke copper pot still in the same way we produce Nonesuch Single Malt Whisky.
+We distilled this whisky in a traditional batch process in our bespoke copper pot still in the same way we produce Nonesuch Single Malt Whisky.
 This process resulted in a whisky filled with character and flavour.

 The Cask 1 Whisky is -